abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 changing nature can be a basis for investigation and penetration.

 I’ll do a few readings from *The Numerical Discourses*, the *Aṅguttara Nikāya*.
-This is from the sixth section of the “Ones.”
+This is from the sixth section of the ones.
 This is addressed to monks but applies to everybody.

 “Monks, if for just the time of a finger-snap, a monk produces a thought